-Climate change is an issue relating to sustainability and human’s well-being.
-It has become the global concern pulling collaborations across the world to reduce the GHG emissions and alleviate its impacts.
-This can be seen from the Paris Agreement of which many countries jointly set up the GHG emissions target to keep an increase of the global temperatures well below two degrees Celsius.
-As such, the policies and laws regarding climate change have been issued such as the Emission Trading Scheme (ETS), an increase in the supporting scheme for renewable energy investment, etc.
+Climate change is an issue affecting the sustainability and the human’s well- beings.
+Hence, it has become the global concern pulling collaborations across the world to reduce the GHG emissions and alleviate its impacts.
+In order to control an increase of the average temperature of the earth to well below two degrees Celsius, the international countries have set up the common goals to reduce GHG emissions.
+Policies and laws have been put in place to promote the GHG emission reductions in many countries, such as the Emission Trading Scheme (ETS), limiting fuel consumptions in energy productions, and promoting more investments in the renewable energy, etc.

 The Company operates power generation business, which has activities causing GHG emissions as follows: